RooneyMcNibNug/pihole-stuff/wirehole_setup/README.md

 #### 1. Deployment of the Droplet via Terraform

-If you are unfamiliar with Terrafrom, please do consult [the following article](https://www.terraform.io/intro/core-workflow) on standard workflow practice, but basically it will go something like this here:
+If you are unfamiliar with Terraform, please do consult [the following article](https://www.terraform.io/intro/core-workflow) on standard workflow practice, but basically it will go something like this here:

 `Init -> Plan -> Apply`